diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 _Refers to the integrity, compliance and interoperability of the software.
 The requirements to be considered are: frequency and severity of failure, possibility of recovery, possibility of prediction, accuracy, average time between failures._

 1. Business rules validation must be respected when recording and updating data.
-2. The class structure must be designed to allow easy maintenance and the addition of new features, following the best OO practices.

 ## Performance